 Although €100 per person seems steep, this price is inclusive of everything.
 We had 2 local guides just to ourselves and a third individual (the cook and tube “driver”) who went ahead to set up and prepare our meals at base camp.
 That means that 3 individuals personally we personally took care of us for 2 full days.
 The only thing we had to bring was water to drink during the hike, mosquito repellant, swim wear, flip flops and dry clothes.

 What is included in the jungle trekking price?

 All your meals are also included and there is more than enough to eat.
 On the first day, it included a mid-morning snack which consisted of a delicious array of fresh fruit.
 There were mandarins, watermelons, granadillas and mangosteens, which we tasted for the first time.

-For lunch, we had the most amazing nasi goreng (Indonesian egg fried rice with vegetables).
-Ours was served with fried chicken, probably one of the best we've tasted.
-The meal was ecologically wrapped in banana leaves and absolutely delicious.
+For lunch, we had the most amazing nasi goreng (Indonesian egg fried rice with vegetables) with fried chicken.
+The meal was absolutely delicious and it was all ecologically wrapped in banana leaves.
 There is a vegetarian option as well but you should let them know when you book the trip.

 Dinner is served a few hours later and it was lovely sharing the meal with our guides and getting to know them better.
 The meal was warm, freshly prepared and consisted of a variety of local Indonesian dishes.